 Apert syndrome is a genetic disease in which the seams between the skull bones close earlier than normal.
 This affects the shape of the head and face.

-Apert syndrome can be passed down through families (inherited) as an autosomal dominant trait, which means that only one parent needs to pass on the faulty gene for a child to have the condition.
+Apert syndrome can be passed down through families (inherited) as an autosomal dominant trait.
+This means that only one parent needs to pass on the faulty gene for a child to have the condition.

 Some cases may occur without a known family history.

 Apert syndrome is caused by one of two changes to the FGFR2 gene.
 This gene defect causes some of the bony sutures of the skull to close too early.
 This condition is called craniosynostosis.

 - Early closure of sutures between bones of the skull, noted by ridging along sutures (craniosynostosis)